COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.rst

    and drop "first/second gas percent".
-Now, given an ionisation chamber, it is sufficient for us to nominate the gas mix id to completely identify the gas components - but recall from earlier that the gas mix id that has ionisation chamber as its key data name must have a different data name.

-    Now we can tabulate all of our mixes:
+Now, given an ionisation chamber, it is sufficient for us to nominate the gas mix id to completely identify the gas components - but recall from earlier that the gas mix id that has detector id as its key data name must have a different data name.
+We can tabulate all of our mixes in an associative table:

     +------------+--------------+------------------+
     | Gas name   | gas mix id   | gas percentage   |